-Tibetan artist Tsherin Sherpa was born in Kathmandu, Nepal, in 1968, after his family fled persecution in Tibet.
+Tibetan artist Tsherin Sherpa was born in Kathmandu, Nepal, in 1968.
 His father, Urgen Dorje, was a well-known artist who began teaching him Tibetan thangka (scroll) painting when he was 12 years old.
 Today, Sherpa uses the traditional techniques and motifs he learned from his father to explore the hybridization of cultures that followed the Himalayan diaspora.

 Sherpa, who at the age of 30 moved from Nepal to California, is intimately familiar with the complexity of assimilation.
 In his paintings, cultures blend and clash, seeking the places where the sacred and profane collide.
 In Muted Expression, disembodied hands appear as a single entity, gesturing in ways reminiscent of traditional Buddhist mudras, while in paintings from his Spirit series, celestial beings appear in casual undressed poses with Warhol-like accessories (polka-dot underwear, for example) that redefine our sense of what subjects merit devotion.